By Frank G. & Edwin H.

-Bolivia residency in 2026: complete step‑by‑step guide
+Bolivia residency in 2026: 7 steps to your CIE

 Bolivia offers a clear path from tourist entry to temporary residency, then permanent residency, then citizenship.
 If you plan the timing well and protect your continuity, you can move through the system with fewer documents than many applicants expect.